swlaschin/fsharpforfunandprofit.com/_posts/2020-12-24-dependencies-5.md

 ---
 layout: post
-title: "Dependency Interpretation"
+title: "Revisiting the six approaches"
-description: "Five approaches to dependency injection, Part 5"
+description: "Six approaches to dependency injection, Part 5"
 categories: []
 ---

-In this series, we looked at five different approaches to dependency injection.
+In this series, we looked at six different approaches to dependency injection.

-* In the [first post](/posts/dependencies/), we looked at "dependency rejection", or keeping I/O at the edges of your implementation.
+* In the [first post](/posts/dependencies/), we looked at "dependency retention" (inlining the dependencies) and "dependency rejection", or keeping I/O at the edges of your implementation.
 * In the [second post](/posts/dependencies-2/), we looked at injecting dependencies using standard function parameters.
 * In the [third post](/posts/dependencies-3/), we looked at dependency handling using classic OO-style dependency injection and the FP equivalent: the Reader monad.
 * In the [fourth post](/posts/dependencies-4/), we looked at avoiding dependencies altogether by using the interpreter pattern.

-* In this final post, we'll implement the same simple requirements using all five approaches.
+In this final post, we'll implement some simple requirements using all six approaches, so that you can see the differences.
+I won't explain what's going on in detail.
+For that, you should read the earlier posts.

 <hr>